Stop! Your Lease Extension in Castleton and Blacktown Could Be FREE

 If you are facing a significant premium because your lease in Castleton and Blacktown has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Castleton and Blacktown lease extension
+Top reasons for Castleton and Blacktown lease extension

 Top reasons for lease extension now:

-Castleton and Blacktown property with a lease extension has roughly the same value as a freehold
+Castleton and Blacktown property with a lease extension is almost the same value as a freehold

-It is generally accepted that a residential leasehold with in excess of one hundred years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.
+It is generally accepted that a residential leasehold with more than one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 45 years left, the residence will be worth the same as a freehold for decades to come.

 Lender Requirement